CameronAuler/ENSM/Brainstorming/ENSM.md

 - Well Designed GUI

 ### Constraints
 Python is standard for most AI and data science projects due to the modules dedicated to those two topics specifically so we will be using Python for this project.
+There are also going to be a lot of design-based milestones for this project so we will need to put a heavy focus on that aspect of product design.